intermine/im-docs/docs/about/privacy-policy.md

 ## What we do with the information we gather

-We require this information to understand your needs and provide you with a better service, and in particular for the following reasons:
+We require this information to understand your needs and provide you with a better service, and in particular, for the following reasons:

 * Tracking **usage statistics**.
 * Identifying **operational problems**.